ixartz/Next-JS-Landing-Page-Starter-Template/README.md

 - `public/apple-touch-icon.png`, `public/favicon.ico`, `public/favicon-16x16.png` and `public/favicon-32x32.png`: your favicon, you can generate from https://favicon.io/favicon-converter/
 - `src/styles/main.css`: your CSS file using Tailwind CSS
-- `utils/Config.ts`: website configuration file
+- `utils/AppConfig.ts`: configuration file
-- `src/pages/index.tsx`: the index page of the theme use the `Base` component
+- `src/pages/index.tsx`: the index page of the theme that uses the `Base` component
 - `src/template/Base.tsx`: the `Base` component using component blocks
 - `src/templates/*`: the list of component blocks
 - `src/*`: other folders in src are the atomic components used by components blocks